autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/creating-vehicle-and-sensor-description/creating-sensor-description.md

     [Here](https://github.com/leo-drive/tutorial_vehicle_sensor_kit) is the sample repository created for the tutorial vehicle.

-- You must change the sensor_kit with you forked at creating repository sections.
+- You must replace the `sample_sensor_kit_launch` with the one you forked when creating the Autoware repository page.

 ```diff
 sensor_kit/